-What is Solicitation in Phoenix, Arizona
+What is Solicitation in Arizona?

 Solicitation is always a criminal offense, and the charges and penalties associated depend on the crime that was solicited.
 Because there is a wide array of crimes that can be solicited, laws that govern solicitation also vary widely.